 In 1953, Gucci premiere their quintessential moccasin with a horse bit detail set into a strap over the vamp.
 What is a bit?
 A bit is a metal horse tack that is placed inside of the horse’s mouth and used to communicate with the horse.
 Because the bit is an equestrian detail, it makes the shoe rather sporty and is a fun detail for a casual loafer.
 Gucci also put this detail on dressier apron-toe loafers.
 In all of his 1970s Bond films, Roger Moore wears bit loafers from both Gucci and Ferragamo.
 Thanks to 1970s trends, Moore’s loafers have higher heels than loafers typically have.

 The bit loafer first appears in Live and Let Die.
-While Roger Moore wears it in many production stills, paired with the navy leisure suit, in the film Moore only wears it with his black shirt and tan trousers.
+While Roger Moore wears it in many production stills, paired with the black silk leisure suit, in the film Moore only wears it with his black shirt and tan trousers.
 This variant has an apron toe and a bit with the two ends connected by a round Gucci emblem in the middle.
 The same bit appears on a black moccasin-toe shoe that Moore wears with his navy blazer in The Spy Who Loved Me.
 Moore’s shoes are black.

 In The Man with the Golden Gun, Moore wears the classic 1953-style Gucci moccasin style bit loafer in dark brown with his casual cream outfit.
 Though some people wear this shoe with a suit, these are ultimately casual shoes and work best in this casual manner.